SamEureka/balenaPhono/README.md

 balenaPhono is a project for Raspberry Pi that takes the audio output from a turntable or any other audio device and creates a shoutcast/icecast network stream.
 This project is great for anyone looking for a cheap and simple way to play vinyl on [Sonos](https://www.sonos.com/en-us/home) or [Ikea Symfonisk](https://www.ikea.com/us/en/cat/wi-fi-speakers-46194/) speakers.

 ### _*UPDATE!
-12/12/2023*_:
+1/3/2024*_:
 * There are breaking changes.
 * The stream mount point is now named phono.mp3 by default.
 You can change it by setting `DARKICE_MOUNT_POINT` and `ICECAST_MOUNT_POINT` to 'your-cool-mount.mp3'. __Existing Sonos Stations and browser bookmarks will need to be updated.__
 * I have updated the startup script.
-It will now attempt to discover your USB Audio device and display it in the console log.
+It will now attempt to discover your USB Audio device and set the `DARKICE_DEVICE` variable.
 The detection logic is not :100: accurate, you may need to adjust.
-* You are now required to add a Device Variable named `DARKICE_DEVICE` and the value will be what ever is returned by the detection script.
-I will automate this in the future... but for now it is a manual process. ([Here are generic instructions on how to add a device variable](https://docs.balena.io/learn/manage/variables/#device-variables))
-* The rough flow of the detection is: Look for a USB Audio Device (and ignore HDMI Audio), then find the card and device numbers, create the device slug from the discovered numbers, and then display the info in the console log.
-If the `DARKICE_DEVICE` variable is already set and correct, the stream will start!
+* The rough flow of the detection is: Look for a USB Audio Device (and ignore HDMI Audio), then find the card and device numbers, create the device slug from the discovered numbers.
+If the variable is already set and matches the detected device the stream will start.
+If the detection is flawed you can create a `BYPASS_DEVICE_CHECK` variable and then set `DARKICE_DEVICE` manually.

-### _*UPDATE!*_:
-* I've updated the booter container to use the cron instead of a bash script `sleep` method.
-Now you use the `REBOOT_TIME` variable to specify the hour of the day you would like balenaPhono to reboot.
-This keeps the darkice stream from becoming unstable over time.
-If you have a better way to do this please make a pull request or open an issue.

 ---
 ### Equipment needed: